 You may recognize some of the signs described above.
 Does that mean you should abandon Arduino?
 No, at least not immediately.
 But it is good to be aware that you might be pushing its limits.

 Maybe you are wondering how it all works under the hood.
-You might not even intent to move away from Arduino.
+You might not even intend to move away from Arduino.
 But knowing its strengths and weaknesses is always a valuable thing to learn.

 I would recommend to explore the possibilities beyond Arduino.
 You don’t have to learn everything at once: pick a subject and learn it step by step.
 Through experience, you will eventually find the right balance between prototyping with Arduino and working with other tools.